-Wondering how long a dental implant procedure takes?
+Wondering how long a dental implant process takes?
 The answer varies for each patient.
 However, it usually takes somewhere between 3-12 months for the implant process to be completed, based on your particular case.

 One may wonder as to why does it take so long, and if it is worth waiting for the results?
 We’ll endeavour to answer those queries by discussing the basics of the dental implant process and timeline, and help you understand everything you need to know about single tooth implants.